2014 Bangladesh anti-Hindu violence: Rangpur Division

 On 5 January in the morning, hundreds of workers of the opposition parties attacked Kornai village in Sadar Upazila of Dinajpur District.
-They looted eight Hindu owned shops and 12 Hindu houses and set them on fire.
+They looted eight Hindu-owned shops and 12 Hindu houses and set them on fire.

 On 7 January at night, activists of the Bangladesh Nationalist Party and the Jamaat-e-Islami destroyed two houses and five shops belonging to the Hindus in Kuptola Union of Gaibandha Sadar Upazila in Gaibandha District.
 Five persons were injured in the attack.

-In Lalmonirhat District, Hindus by and large abstained from voting, due to threats from the opposition parties coupled with lack of security from the administration.
-According to the General Secretary of Lalmonirhat Puja Udjapan Parishad only 4–5% of the Hindus had cast their votes in the district.
-More than 100 Hindu families of Shafinagar and Senpara villages were threatened by Jamaat-e-Islami and |Islami Chhatra Shibir after the polls.
-On 8 January, the house the caretaker of a Hindu temple in Shafinagar was set on fire.
+In Lalmonirhat District, Hindus by and large abstained from voting, due to threats from the opposition parties coupled with a lack of security from the administration.
+According to the general secretary of Lalmonirhat Puja Udjapan Parishad, only 4–5% of the Hindus had cast their votes in the district.
+More than 100 Hindu families of Shafinagar and Senpara villages were threatened by Jamaat-e-Islami and Islami Chhatra Shibir after the polls.
+On 8 January, the house of the caretaker of a Hindu temple in Shafinagar was set on fire.

 In Thakurgaon District, around 1,200 Hindus from 500 Hindu families of Gopalpur village took shelter in an ISKCON temple.

 Rajshahi Division

 In Bogra District, activists of Jamaat-e-Islami and BNP attacked the Hindus in Nandigram Upazila.
 In Joypurhat District, one Hindu house was set on fire in Kusumba Union of Joypurhat Sadar Upazila.
-One elderly died of heart attack due to panic from the fire.
+One elderly person died of a heart attack due to panic from the fire.
 The Hindus of Boalia village under Sukash Union of Natore District were threatened not to vote in the elections.
-In spite of the threats three Hindus cast their votes on 5 January.
+In spite of the threats, three Hindus cast their votes on 5 January.
 After the polls, their houses were set on fire.

-Islamists fundamentalists again attacked on Nandigram Upazila of Bogra District.
-On 12 January after the national election they set on fire some haystacks, some houses and looted a tube well of Hindu families.
+Islamists fundamentalists again attacked in Nandigram Upazila of Bogra District.
+On 12 January, after the national election, they set on fire some haystacks and some houses and looted a tube well of Hindu families.

-Barisal division
+Barisal Division

-In barisal district, a Hindu family was kicked out from their house. it situated in thaneshwarkathi village of Agailjhara Upazila.A Jubo League cader of present government party Awami League came to take possession of Mr. Tapan Sarker's house with a gang of terrorists.
+In Barisal District, a Hindu family was kicked out of their house, situated in Thaneshwarkathi village of Agailjhara Upazila.
+A Jubo League cadre of the present government party, the Awami League, came to take possession of Mr. Tapan Sarker's house with a gang of terrorists.
 Then they beat Mr. Tapan and their family members.
-After that the family took shelter in an excluded class room of a nearby primary school.
+After that the family took shelter in a classroom of a nearby primary school.

-In Bhandaria Upazila of Pirojpur District, Islamic fundamentalists burnt an ancient Durga temple on 12 January after 5 January national election of Bangladesh.
-Those fundamentalists burnt that temple into ashes.
+In Bhandaria Upazila of Pirojpur District, Islamic fundamentalists burnt an ancient Durga temple on 12 January after the 5 January national election of Bangladesh.
+Those fundamentalists burnt that temple to ashes.